provincialig/golimitless/README.md

 #### Tools

 - **Data structures**
+  - **Stack**: A thread-safe typed implementation of Stack.
-  - **SafeSet**: A thread-safe typed implementation of Set with many helpful methods.
+  - **Set**: A thread-safe typed implementation of Set with many helpful methods.
-  - **SafeMap**: A thread-safe typed implementation of Map with many helpful methods.
+  - **Map**: A thread-safe typed implementation of key-value map with many helpful methods.
+  - **DoubleMap**: A double layer thread-safe key-value map, with many helpful methods.
   - **IndexedSlice**: A thread-safe key-value map where value is a slice, with many helpful methods.

 - **Slice utils**